ChangkaiZhou97/BAGETI/README.md

 ## Examples

-A reproducible simulation example is provided in:
+A reproducible simulation example is provided in

 ```text
 toy example/simulation1.ipynb